kvz/environmental/README.md

 export MYSQL_URL="mysql://user:pass@${MYSQL_HOST}/dbname"
 ```

 Then when you extend this and only override `MYSQL_HOST`, obviously the `MYSQL_URL` will remain unaware of your host change.
-Ergo: duplication of vars might be the lesser evil than going out of your way to DRY things up.
+Ergo: duplication of vars might be the lesser evil here compared to going out of your way to DRY things up.

 ### Mandatory and unprefixed variables